TheUnproductive/DRC-SIM-BACKEND-WindowsFiles/README.md

 Source: https://sourceforge.net/projects/xming/

 ## 3. Export the Linux Display
-In order to use xMing with Linux type "export DISPLAY=%ip%:0" into a Linux command line and replace %ip% with your Ip that you got from the xMing Logs.
+In order to use xMing with Linux type `export DISPLAY=%ip%:0`into a Linux command line and replace %ip% with your Ip that you got from the xMing Logs.

 ## 4. Launch DRC-SIM
 Now you are ready to launch drc-sim.
-Type "drc-sim-backend" into the Linux command line and check that there are no errors.
+Type `drc-sim-backend` into the Linux command line and check that there are no errors.
 If everything works you should see xMing open a small drc-sim control panel.

 ## Notes:
 You can skip step 3 and 4 by launching the supplied shell file.